starknet-io/starknet.js/www/versioned_docs/version-v4.17.1/API/account.md

 It also introduces new methods that allow Accounts to create and verify signatures with a custom <ins>[`Signer`](/docs/API/signer)</ins>, declare and deploy Contract and deploy new Account

-This API is the primary way to interact with an account contract on StarkNet.
+This API is the primary way to interact with an account contract on Starknet.

 ## Creating an instance